CrazyBoy49z/modx-database-converter/README.md

 ERROR 1071 (42000) at line 1: Specified key was too long; max key length is 767 bytes
 ```
 At the moment, these will need to be changed manually, until I find a way of automating the process.

+### Compatibility
+This script was tested with a database running MODX 2.6.5pl on Ubuntu 18.04 which is running MariaDB Ver 15.1 Distrib 10.1.34.

 *Once again, if you want to try out this script, please backup your database before doing so.*